rishiraj-tf/Roo-Code-Docs/docs/index.md

 # Roo Code Docs

-Roo Code (formerly Roo Cline) is an AI-powered autonomous coding agent that lives in your editor.
+Roo Code is an AI-powered autonomous coding agent that lives in your editor.
 It helps you code faster and smarter, whether you're starting a new project, maintaining existing code, or learning new technologies.

 ---